Visual Disentangled Diffusion Autoencoders: Scalable Counterfactual Generation for Foundation Models: Methods

 \subsection{Disentangled Diffusion Autoencoder (DiDAE)}

 The core of our framework is a hybrid architecture that combines a frozen discriminative encoder with a conditional generative decoder.
-Let $\Phi(\cdot)$ be a pre-trained foundation model (e.g., CLIP) mapping an input image $x \in \mathbb{R}^{H \times W \times 3}$ to a latent embedding $z_{\text{sem}} = \Phi(x) \in \mathcal{Z}$.
+Let $\Phi(\cdot)$ be a pre-trained foundation model (e.g., CLIP) mapping an input image $\vx \in \mathbb{R}^{H \times W \times 3}$ to a latent embedding $\vz_{\text{sem}} = \Phi(\vx) \in \mathbb{R}^{D} $.

-\textbf{Latent Decomposition.} To enable semantic manipulation, we do not operate on $z_{\text{sem}}$ directly.
-Instead, we learn a disentangled, invertable dictionary $\Omega$ that decomposes the dense embedding space into interpretable directions (see Section~\ref{sec:disentangled_component_analysis} for the decomposition algorithms).
-A semantic edit is defined as a perturbation $\delta$ along these dictionary directions, yielding a counterfactual embedding $z'_{\text{sem}} = z_{\text{sem}} + \delta$.
+\textbf{Latent Decomposition.} To enable semantic manipulation, we do not operate on $\vz_{\text{sem}}$ directly.
+Instead, we use a disentangled invertible dictionary $\vc=\Omega(\vz_{\text{sem}})$ that decomposes the dense embedding space into coefficients $\evc_k$ aligned with canonical basis vectors $\ve_k$.
+Each component corresponds to a latent direction $\vv_k = \Omega^{-1}(\ve_k)$ in the embedding space.
+Modifying the coefficient $\evc_k$ therefore induces a change along this direction.
+In Section \ref{sec:latent_modification} we show two distinct ways of computing the modified embedding, while we propose two decomposition algorithms in Section~\ref{sec:disentangled_component_analysis}.

-\textbf{Diffusion Decoding.} To map these modified embeddings back to image space without the computational overhead of iterative gradient optimization as necessary for most previous VCEs \cite{augustin2022diffusion, jeanneret2022diffusion, jeanneret2023adversarial, weng2024fast, bender2025desiderata}, we employ a conditional diffusion decoder $D_\theta$.
-Following the Diffusion Autoencoder~\cite{preechakul2022diffusion} formulation, we encode the input $x$ into a semantic code $z_{\text{sem}}$ and a stochastic spatial code $x_T$ (which preserves high-frequency details) as in~\cite{song2020denoising}.
-The counterfactual generation is then defined as a single feed-forward decoding step:
+\textbf{Diffusion Decoding.} To map these modified embeddings back to image space without the computational overhead of iterative gradient optimization as necessary for most previous VCEs \cite{augustin2022diffusion, jeanneret2022diffusion, jeanneret2023adversarial, weng2024fast, bender2025desiderata}, we employ a conditional diffusion decoder $\epsilon_\theta$.
+Following the Diffusion Autoencoder~\cite{preechakul2022diffusion} formulation, we encode the input $\vx$ into a semantic code $\vz_{\text{sem}}$ using the pretrained Foundation model and a stochastic spatial code $\vx_T$ using the pretrained conditional score model $\epsilon_\theta$ with DDIMInv as in~\cite{song2020denoising} (see Appendix \ref{appendix:ddim_inversion} for details).
+The counterfactual generation is then defined using the diffusion forward process:

-where $x_T$ ensures the preservation of non-semantic identity (e.g., background, texture) while $\delta$ alters the target attribute.
+where $\vx_T$ ensures the preservation of non-semantic identity (e.g., background, texture) while $\vz'_{\text{sem}}$ alters the target attribute.

-\textbf{Training.} Crucially, we keep the foundation encoder $\Phi$ \textit{frozen} to preserve its robust semantic manifold.
-We train only the decoder $D_\theta$ to reconstruct $x$ from $(\Phi(x), x_T)$.
-This design allows DiDAE to inherit the zero-shot capabilities of the foundation model while enabling the precise, gradient-free editing required for scalable explanation.
+\textbf{Training.} Crucially, we keep the foundation encoder $\Phi$ frozen to preserve its robust semantic manifold.
+We train only the conditional score model of the diffusion autoencoder $\epsilon_\theta$ to reconstruct $\vx$ from $(\vz_{\text{sem}}, \vx_T)$ as explained in detail in Appendix \ref{appendix:conditional_score_field}.
+This design allows DiDAE to inherit the few-shot capabilities of the foundation model while enabling the precise, gradient-free editing required for scalable explanation.